This is part of a series, start here!

 Anti-corruption layer

-Another upstream/downstream relationship, where the downstream Bounded Context implements a layer responsible for translating upstream objects into its own.
+Another upstream/downstream relationship, where the downstream Bounded Context implements a layer responsible for translating upstream objects/structures into its own.

-Mostly used to separate the old, legacy part of the system from the greenfield.
-It allows you to treat that part of the codebase as a βblack boxβ of sorts.
+Mostly used to separate the old, legacy part of the system from a greenfield.
+It allows you to treat that part of the codebase as a βblack boxβ.

 Shared Kernel

-A more thoughtful version of the Utils directory.
+A more thoughtful version of your typical Utils directory.